awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 ### Set the Session Resume Timeout for PCoIP<a name="gp_auto_resume"></a>

-When using the Amazon WorkSpaces client applications, an interruption of network connectivity causes an active session to be disconnected\.
+When using the Workspaces client applications, an interruption of network connectivity causes an active session to be disconnected\.
 This can be caused by events such as closing the laptop lid, or the loss of your wireless network connection\.
-The Amazon WorkSpaces client applications for Windows and macOS attempt to reconnect the session automatically if network connectivity is regained within a certain amount of time\.
+The Workspaces client applications for Windows and macOS attempt to reconnect the session automatically if network connectivity is regained within a certain amount of time\.
 The default session resume timeout is 20 minutes, but you can modify that value for WorkSpaces that are controlled by your domain's Group Policy settings\.

 **To set the automatic session resume timeout value**

-1. Make sure that you've installed the most recent [Amazon WorkSpaces Group Policy administrative template for PCoIP \(32\-Bit\)](#gp_install_template_pcoip_32_bit) or [Amazon WorkSpaces Group Policy administrative template for PCoIP \(64\-Bit\)](#gp_install_template_pcoip_64_bit)\.
+1. Make sure that you've installed the most recent [Workspaces Group Policy administrative template for PCoIP \(32\-Bit\)](#gp_install_template_pcoip_32_bit) or [Workspaces Group Policy administrative template for PCoIP \(64\-Bit\)](#gp_install_template_pcoip_64_bit)\.

 1. On a directory administration WorkSpace or an Amazon EC2 instance that is joined to your WorkSpaces directory, open the Group Policy Management tool \(gpmc\.msc\) and navigate to **PCoIP Session Variables**\.